Curious as to how long your project will take?

 |

-Multipage Page Report TemplateThis would be used for most reports, like Financial Statements, Management Discussion & Analysis, Engineering Reports, HSE Manuals, etc. Multiple 8.5″ x 11″ page template, taking into account everything from the ‘Provided by Designer’ section above.
-This can be provided with or without Style samples visible in the document body, which the End User would use for reference on how the document should look, but would delete before editing.
+Multipage Page Report TemplateThis would be used for most reports, like Financial Statements, Management Discussion & Analysis, Engineering Reports, HSE Manuals, etc. Multiple 8.5″ x 11″ page template, taking into account everything from the Design Specifications section above.
 While only a few pages would be provided (enough to showcase all the customization), the template can be used to create much longer documents, repeating the First Page design with each new Section, with the second and subsequent pages in the Section automatically taking on the design of the Second Page. |

 |||

-Option 1 10 hours |
+| Option 1 10 hours |

 |